wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-multiple-nics.md

 At this time, multi NIC has the following requirements and constraints:

 - Multi NIC VMs must be created in Azure virtual networks (VNets).
 Non-VNet VMs are not supported.
-- Within a single cloud service (classic deployments), only the following settings are allowed:
+- Within a single cloud service, only the following settings are allowed:
 	- All VMs in that cloud service must be multi NIC enabled, or
 	- All VMs in that cloud service must each have a single NIC